Pain, weakness, and loss of sensation occur in all or part of an arm or a leg.

 Diabetes or radiation therapy for breast cancer, which can damage nerves throughout the body, may also damage nerves in a plexus.

 Acute brachial neuritis (Parsonage-Turner syndrome, or neuralgic amyotrophy) is sudden malfunction of the brachial plexus due to inflammation rather than injury or cancer.
-It is probably caused by an autoimmune reaction—when the body produces antibodies that attack its own tissues.
+It is probably caused by an autoimmune reaction—when the body produces antibodies that attack its own tissues—or a virus.
 This disorder occurs primarily in men.
 It typically occurs in young adults but can occur at any age.

 Malfunction of the brachial plexus causes pain, weakness, and loss of sensation in an arm.
 All or part of the arm (such as the forearm or biceps) may be affected.
 If the cause is an injury, recovery tends to occur slowly, over several months.
 Some severe injuries cause permanent weakness.